Smoking Pack Year Calculator

 What Your Pack-Years Means

 Your pack-year number indicates the severity of your exposure to carcinogens and the associated risk for lung disease.
-Understanding this figure helps you make informed decisions about screenings and lifestyle changes.
+Understanding this figure provides information to help make informed decisions about screenings and lifestyle changes.

 If your result is low, your lung cancer risk is significantly reduced compared to long-term smokers.
 Continue monitoring your health and focus on maintaining a smoke-free lifestyle.